Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Introduction

 Section \ref{hyperbolicity} provides sketches of some techniques used to compute various invariants of the manifolds from the census.
 If the reader ever gets lost in the notation used in the tables, usually this section or Section \ref{Known results} is the appropriate place to look for clarification.

 Section \ref{qsec} contains various observations and comments on the data.

-I would like to thank Ben Burton for his beautifully written software package called Regina \cite{BBurton} and for helping me contribute to it.
-I would also like to thank Danny Ruberman.
-Many of the obstructions and constructions present in this paper I learned from him.
-I would like to thank Brendan Owens and Sa\v{s}o Strle who kindly let me use their software to compute the $d$-invariant of Seifert fibred rational homology spheres.
-I would also like to thank Jonathan Hillman, Peter Landweber, Lee Rudolph, Ronald Fintushel, Ronald Stern, Ian Agol, Scott Carter, Nathan Dunfield, Jeff Weeks and Peter Teichner for their suggestions and/or encouragement (whether they remember it or not).
-A paper such as this requires immense amounts of time for hundreds of hand and computer-aided computations.
-I would especially like to thank the Max Planck Institute for Mathematics (Bonn) and the Institut des Hautes \'Etudes Scientifiques for giving me the freedom to initiate this open-ended project.
+Many of the obstructions and constructions present in this paper were described to the first author by Danny Ruberman.
+Thanks to Brendan Owens and Sa\v{s}o Strle who kindly let us use their software to compute the $d$-invariant of Seifert fibred rational homology spheres.
+Thanks also to Jonathan Hillman, Ahmed Issa, Gregor Masbaum, Peter Landweber, Lee Rudolph, Ronald Fintushel, Ronald Stern, Ian Agol, Scott Carter, Nathan Dunfield, Jeff Weeks, Peter Teichner, Tom Goodwillie and Mike Freedman for their suggestions and/or encouragement (whether they remember it or not).
+A paper such as this requires immense amounts of time for thousands of hand and computer-aided computations.
+The first author would especially like to thank the Max Planck Institute for Mathematics (Bonn) and the Institut des Hautes \'Etudes Scientifiques for giving him the freedom to initiate this open-ended project.
+Thanks also to IPMU (Tokyo) and KITP (Santa Barbara) for hosting the first author.